souradeep-111/Sherlock_2_Simple/README.md

 > GUROBI\_PATH=/Library/gurobi1000

-For a linux box, your settins will be:
+For a linux box, your settings will be: (Not tested yet)

 > ARCH=linux64 # if you are using a linux box
 > GUROBI\_PATH=/opt/gurobi1000